Birth center birth option

 If you have Highmark insurance, please skip to the section below.

-Our midwives can help you have your baby at our primary referral hospital, UPMC Mercy.
+Our midwives can help you have your baby at our primary referral hospital, UPMC Magee.
 You might birth at the hospital if you do not meet safety criteria for a birth center birth, or if it is your preference to deliver at the hospital.
 If you're planning a VBAC (vaginal birth after cesarean) with our practice, it will take place in the hospital setting.

-Our midwives have privileges at UPMC Mercy, meaning they can care for you there in collaboration with hospital nurses and staff.
+Our midwives have privileges at UPMC Magee, meaning they can care for you there in collaboration with hospital nurses and staff.
 Our midwives will be your primary care providers and will be in charge of your care.
-We also work collaboratively with our physician colleagues from Greater Pittsburgh OB/GYN while at UPMC Mercy.
+We also work collaboratively with our physician colleagues from Greater Pittsburgh OB/GYN while at UPMC Magee.
 They consult with us for any medical concerns while you're pregnant or during labor and delivery, and can co-manage care if needed.
 For clients who need a cesarean section, the physician group would take a primary care roll in the delivery room.

 Hospital birth option for clients with Highmark insurance

 The Midwife Center accepts Highmark insurance for all of its services at The Midwife Center, including a birth in our facility.
-However, our primary referral hospital, UPMC Mercy, is not in-network with Highmark.
+However, our primary referral hospital, UPMC Magee, is not in-network with Highmark.
 You may have the option to pay out-of-network rates should you need hospital care (unless you have Highmark Community Blue, which offers no coverage for UPMC hospitals).
 Please check with your insurance.
 Our primary referral hospital for clients with Highmark insurance is West Penn Hospital.

 What happens if you need hospital care: